Highlights of the Program

 BlueNalu, Inc.

-• Reviewing BlueNalu’s species selection strategy, value proposition and consumer insights across eight nations
+• Reviewing BlueNalu’s species selection strategy, value proposition, and consumer insights across eight nations

 • Showcasing how open innovation and entrepreneurial strategies accelerate product development